By: Team W12-2 Since: Aug 2018 Licence: MIT

 Alternative 1 (current choice): Updates

-are then retrieved using their names at the time of merging.-
+mergedPersononly whenupdateis specifically executed by the user as a command.
+ThePersons who are part of amergedPersonare then retrieved using their names at the time of merging.-

 Pros: Faster execution time as NSync only needs to run the updating when